 (including reorders of continence and home enteral nutrition products and repairs and maintenance)

 Where and how can people check their eligibility for the NDIS?

-People can check their eligibility for the NDIS by completing the online Access Checklist at www.ndis.gov.au/ndis-access-checklist or by calling the National Disability Insurance Agency (NDIA) on 1800 800 110.
+People can check their eligibility for the NDIS by completing the online Access Checklist at the NDIS website or by calling the National Disability Insurance Agency (NDIA) on 1800 800 110.

 How will EnableNSW assist with my client’s transition to the NDIS?

 Once a person is deemed eligible for the NDIS, we can provide them with a list of equipment and services they access through EnableNSW to take to their NDIS planning meeting.

 To request this information, clients or their carers can email us at email@example.com.